 To preview your guide in your translated language, use the Viewing language dropdown in guide Settings, and then select Preview.

-You can make changes to the XLIFF file and reimport as many times as you need.
+You can make changes to the XLIFF file and reimport it as many times as you need.

 Publish the guide when you're satisfied with the translated version.
 If the guide is already public, the translation is available as soon as the import is complete.